SMI/SmiServices/src/applications/Applications.IsIdentifiableReviewer/README.md

 ![ScreenshotOfTree](./images/tree.png)
 _'Tree View' showing PII detected aggregated by unique failing value and column where PII was found_

-The 'Tree View' sorts all of the failures by number of occurences.
+The 'Tree View' sorts all of the failures by number of occurrences.
 This tree view shows all the categories of rules and then all the categories of failures.
 It also shows the list of Conflicting rules which is where a failure matches both an Ignore and an Update rule.

 Each instance of potential [PII] found by IsIdentifiable is termed a 'failure' (the existing anonymisation process has failed to strip this PII).
 A 'failure' can be either a false positive or a genuine case of [PII].
 Make a decision for each failure whether to ignore it or 'report' it.